harihaysrun/coffee/README.md

 ## Errors I ran into:

-1. Clicking on the "Coffee Randomiser" or "Check out coffee places" buttons even before the API has been called, which causes multiple errors and the application to not function
+1. Clicking on the "Coffee Randomiser" or "Check out coffee places" buttons even before the API has been called causes multiple errors and the application to not function
     - to fix this error, I have added a short loader animation of a floating cup, which lasts for 0.3s, so that the array will already be loaded when user is presented with the two buttons

 2. Foursquare had an update (V2 -> V3) shortly after learning it in class, causing things to work differently.
 The Client ID & Client Secret keys that were generated on my own account do not work